Punchline (film): Production

-Field didn't mind sharing the majority of the screen time with Hanks and taking on the role of producer because, as she said in an interview at the time, "as a producer I am not developing films in which I can do fancy footwork.
+Field didn't mind sharing the majority of the screen time with Tom Hanks and taking on the role of producer because, as she said in an interview at the time, "as a producer I am not developing films in which I can do fancy footwork.
 I don't have to have the tour de force part."
 New York comic Susie Essman and sitcom writer Dottie Archibald coached Field.
-The writer also served as comedy consultant for the movie, recruiting fifteen comics to populate the comedy club Steven and Lilah frequent.
+Archibald also served as comedy consultant for the movie, recruiting fifteen comics to populate the comedy club Steven (Hanks) and Lilah Krytsick (Field) frequent.
 Field's research often mirrored her character's as she remembers working "for about six months to find where Lilah's comedy was, which is what my character was going through.
 So it was actually happening to both of us."

-Two months before Punchline went into production, Tom Hanks wrote a five-minute stand-up act and performed it at the Comedy Store in Los Angeles.
+Two months before Punchline went into production, Hanks wrote a five-minute stand-up act and performed it at the Comedy Store in Los Angeles.
 As Hanks recalls, "it was pure flop sweat time, an embarrassment.
 That material lasted 1 minute 40 seconds, and it had no theme."
 Hanks tried again and again, sometimes hitting three clubs a night.
 It took a month before the actor "didn't sweat like a pig" on stage.
-By that point he had enlisted an old friend and comedy writer Randy Fechter and stand-up comic Barry Sobel to help him write his routine.
+By that point, he had enlisted an old friend and comedy writer Randy Fechter and stand-up comic Barry Sobel to help him write his routine.
 Hanks ended up performing more than thirty times in clubs in Los Angeles and New York City.

-Chairman of Columbia David Puttnam wanted to release Punchline during the Christmas of 1987, but the film wasn't ready.
-Puttnam eventually left, and Dawn Steel moved in and decided to release the film after Big (1988) became a huge hit.
-Punchline grossed $21.0 million in the United States.
+Chairman of Columbia David Puttnam wanted to release Punchline during Christmas 1987, but the film wasn't ready.
+Puttnam eventually left and Dawn Steel moved in and decided to release the film after Big (1988) became a huge hit.